C-D-Lewis/chunky-fargate/README.md

 1. Download `ChunkyLauncher.jar` from the
 [Chunky website](https://chunky.llbit.se/).

+> You may need to change the update site to `http://chunkyupdate.lemaik.de`.

 2. Set up at least one scene in the Chunky GUI, then locate the JSON file (usually in the user's `.chunky` directory).